mjbradvica/MediatorBuddy/README.md

 MediatorBuddy has a very specific way of handling requests and responses.
 The advantage you gain is up to 100% less unit testing in your presentation layer alongside a consistent way of handling failures.

-MediatorBuddy also assumes that you prefer to use the built-in [validation attributes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0#validation-attributes) that Microsoft provides out of the box.
+MediatorBuddy assumes that you prefer to use the built-in [validation attributes](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-7.0#validation-attributes) that Microsoft provides out of the box.
 Attribute validators are highly recommended, especially if you are utilizing Swagger.

 You may use a separate library such as [FluentValidation](https://www.nuget.org/packages/FluentValidation)-however you will need to validate request objects in your handlers.

+A quick sample using FluentValidation is available [here.](https://github.com/mjbradvica/MediatorBuddy/tree/master/samples/MediatorBuddy.Samples.Api)

 ## Background Story